AngelHdzQA/AngelHdzQA/README.md

 </div>

 ###
-<a href="https://www.flaticon.com/free-icons/software-testing" title="software testing icons">Software testing icons created by Uniconlabs - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/software-testing" title="software testing icons">Credits for Software testing icon used in banner-Flaticon</a>